By: Marilyn L. Davis

 While my attitudes hold me back, the most difficult attitude to change is the one that holds you back from receiving help.

-However, certain attitudes will prevent you from receiving help.
+However, individual attitudes will prevent you from receiving help.
 They are:

 Working with ACT – Becoming the ACTOR